Firearms regulation in Canada

-Firearms in Canada are federally regulated through the Firearms Act and related provisions of the Criminal Code.
+Firearms are federally regulated in Canada through the Firearms Act, the Criminal Code, and the Canadian Firearms Program, a program operated within the Royal Canadian Mounted Police.
 Regulation is largely about licensing and registration of firearms, including air guns with a muzzle velocity of more than 500 ft/s and muzzle energy greater than 4.2 ftlb.

+Civilian ownership and use is legal after obtaining a possession and acquisition licence (PAL) or a restricted possession and acquisition licence (RPAL) issued by the RCMP.
+An RPAL is required for handguns and short-barrelled semi-automatic rifles.
+For PALs there are generally no justification requirements beyond not posing a risk to public safety; RPALs require either gun club membership, demonstration of sufficient firearms knowledge, or a professional carry authorization.
+However, firearms and licence holders are subject to heavy regulations, and there are many types of firearms that are classed as prohibited.

+Concealed carry is prohibited outside of a lawful profession (e.g. security and trapping).
+Open carry of non-restricted rifles is federally permitted when adhering to transport regulations.
+Hunting with a restricted firearm (which includes handguns) is prohibited.

 Handgun registration became law in 1934, and automatic firearms registration was added in 1951.
 In 1969, laws classified firearms as "non-restricted", "restricted", and "prohibited".
 Starting in 1979, people who wished to acquire firearms were required to obtain a firearms acquisition certificate (FAC) from their local police agency.
-From 1995 to 2012, all firearms owners were required to possess a firearms licence—either a possession and acquisition licence (PAL), a possession-only licence (POL), a FAC, or a minor's licence—and all firearms were required to be registered.
-In April 2012, the Parliament of Canada enacted the Ending the Long-gun Registry Act to eliminate the requirement to register non-restricted firearms.
-The requirement for all firearms owners to possess a valid firearms licence remained law.
+From 1995 to present, all firearms owners are required to possess a firearms licence—either a PAL, a possession-only licence (POL), an FAC, or a minor's licence.
+In April 2012, the Parliament of Canada enacted the Ending the Long-gun Registry Act to eliminate the requirement to register non-restricted firearms that had existed from 2001 to 2012.